goschtl/zope/zope-story-website/trunk/src/index.rst

 Zope software components are also deployed in the wider Python community; for
 example:

 * `Twisted`_, an asynchronous network server written in Python utilizes *zope.interface*.
 Some Zope projects come bundled with Twisted to provide Zope with a powerful multi-protocol network layer.

 * `TurboGears`_, a Python web framework which utilizes zope.interface
   as well as Zope's transaction library.

-    * `buildout`_, developed at Zope Corporation, has gained traction outside Zope Community as a Python-based build system for creating, assembling and deploying applications from multiple components.
+* `buildout`_, originally developed at Zope Corporation, has gained traction outside the Zope Community as a Python-based build system for creating, assembling and deploying applications from multiple components.

 .. _Zope 2 Application Server: http://zope2.zopyx.de/
 .. _Plone: http://plone.org